mytusshar/auth-module/README.md

 - Now you have to provide which third party identity providers that you want in your application to support.

-    Presently this module supports for:
+    Presently I-Auth module supports for:
     * Google
     * Facebook
     * Amazon